 The population is rising and therefore there is more exposure generally.
 The number of trips by cycle and distance travelled has been growing.
 Cycling is the second most vulnerable mode per mile travelled.
-Thus, while the trend in the number of cycle casualties is between level and slightly decreasing, the rate per mile cycled is declining (improving trend).
+Thus, while the trend in the number of cycle casualties is between level and slightly decreasing, the casualty rate per mile cycled has been generally declining (improving trend).